trzewiczek/js-tutorial/README.md

 All fine?
 Not really.

 First of all, once declared names cannot be re-declared (at least in most cases - we'll get to it), so after we stated `const name`, `const address` and `const quote` for the Rabbit, we cannot do it later for the Caterpillar.
-Especially that we try to assign to them new values, which is not allowed when a name is declared as `const`.
+Especially that we tried to assign new values to them, which is not allowed when a name is declared as `const`.
 Two bugs in one sitting.

 We could easily avoid this problem by declaring more specific names, e.g.: